axel-andersson/action-functions-deploy/README.md

 The following is an example of a monorepo where multiple applications are connected to the same firebase project.
 The applications, as well as the firebase folder, are located inside the `packages` directory.
 In this arbitrary example project, the directory containing the firebase functions has been named `odd-functions-folder`.

 Here, the `entryPoint` needs to be set to `./packages/firebase`.
-The deploy action automatically parses the directory containing cloud functions from `firebase.json`.
+The deploy action automatically parses the directory containing functions from `firebase.json`.
 In this case, the deploy action will automatically locate and install dependencies in `./packages/firebase/odd-functions-folder`.

 ```
 .